Parent Tick

 Other styles or aspects you might like to adopt (or include to some extent) include using a purchased curriculum subscription or work-books, or attending tutoring or a Nature School.

-How to access support as a home-schooler
+How to access support at home

 He rau ringa e oti ai | Many hands make light work

-How to apply for a home-schooling exemption
+How to apply for a homeschooling exemption

 Tē tōia, tē haumatia | Nothing can be achieved without a plan, workforce and way of doing things

-If you are wanting to homeschool in Aotearoa, you need to apply to the Ministry of Education for an exemption from enrolment for your child.
+To homeschool in Aotearoa, you need to apply to the Ministry of Education for an exemption from enrolment for your child.
 In your exemption application, you need to demonstrate your intention to "teach your child at least as regularly and well as in a registered school."

 This includes what and how you are going to teach, as well as the resources you intend to use.
 If your tamariki/ rangatahi is younger than six or older than 15, or you are enrolling them in Te Kura they do not need an exemption.